SharePoint/sp-dev-docs/docs/spfx/dynamic-data.md

+---
+title: Connect SharePoint Framework components using dynamic data
+description: High level description on how to use dynamic data concept for connecting different SharePoint Framework components ms.date: 06/05/2018 ms.prod: sharepoint
+---

 # Connect SharePoint Framework components using dynamic data

 Using the dynamic data capability, you can connect SharePoint Framework client-side web parts and extensions to each other and exchange information between the components.
 This allows you to build rich experiences and compelling end-user solutions.